The 50 best kids movies to watch as a family

 Sat Aug 16 2014

-We've had plenty of fun exhausting our kids at the best beaches in NYC and catching free outdoor movies for New York City families this summer, and with fall soon approaching (the perfect time to get cozy for family movie nights), we decided it was finally time to update our list of the 50 best kids' movies.
-Choosing our favorite top family movies wasn't easy: As you'll see, a number of recent blockbusters that may already be in your family's movie-watching rotation made the cut, though since there were so many good family movies to choose from, we have no doubt that we may have missed some of your favorite flicks.
+Got a 'lil film buff?
+After cruising the city's best indoor activities and NYC museums, we're betting your little film buffs will be ready for a movie marathon.
+Good thing we've got you covered!
+We've chosen our favorite top family movies, and believe us...it wasn't easy.
+As you'll see, a number of recent blockbusters that may already be in your family's movie-watching rotation made the cut, though since there were so many good family movies to choose from, we have no doubt that we may have missed some of your favorite flicks.
 We encourage you to weigh in below and let us know which titles you think should have been included.
 For now, though, click through our picks for the best family movies of all time and then schedule a movie night (with popcorn, of course).
 Happy viewing!

 Harry Potter and the Sorcerer's Stone (2001)

 Literature's greatest boy wizard is turned into one of the movie's most charismatic under-12 heroes (a tip of the pointy hat to Daniel Radcliffe) as J.K.
 Rowling's world of muggles, monsters and mystical goings-on at Hogwarts is brought to life on screen.
 Things will get seriously PG-13 dark by the time this eight-film series ends, but Chris Columbus's kid-friendly adaptation of book ones truly makes viewers of all ages believe in magic.
 Rated PG.